If you’re interested in joining The Indiependent contributor team then all you have to do is fill in the application form below.

 Yes, of course!
 We currently have writers from Australia, USA and parts of Europe.
 However, our editorial team is English – please do not submit applications in a language other than English, and bear in mind that we will only accept applicants who comply with our standards of spelling, punctuation and grammar.

-No – at present, all writing positions are unpaid.
-This is because The Indiependent is a voluntary publication run by students in full time education.
-Whilst we have ads on our site we’re not even covering our hosting costs – the founder Beth Kirkbride pays to maintain the site out of her own pocket.
+Although we do have ads on our site we’re not even covering our hosting costs – the founder Beth Kirkbride pays to maintain the site out of her own pocket so unfortunately this means we are not able to commission pieces.

-The Indiependent offers you a chance to practice writing articles – our principal selling point is the fact that we give young writers a chance to develop and improve their individual journalistic voice under the guidance of our supportive team of editors who are always available to give feedback and tell you how to improve your work.
-If you’re in secondary school, sixth form, college or university and are looking for a chance to write then The Indiependent aims to provide you with that chance to get a leg up into the world of journalism.
+The Indiependent offers you a chance to practice writing articles – our principal selling point is the fact that we give writers a chance to develop and improve their individual journalistic voice under the guidance of our supportive team of editors who are always available to give feedback and tell you how to improve your work.
+If you’re in secondary school, sixth form, college or university, or are looking to change career then The Indiependent aims to provide you with that chance to get a leg up into the world of journalism.

 Many of our contributors have gone on to study related degrees (journalism, media, film studies, English etc.) at University, and some of our team have gone on to work with national publications which we like to think we helped them to achieve by giving them a platform where they could build a portfolio.
 If you’re planning on applying to University then writing for The Indiependent is a great personal statement project!

-Whilst it shouldn’t be the only reason you consider applying to write for us, we do give out monthly prizes to contributors who have impressed our editorial team – music, books, films, games, vouchers etc. We are keen to reward effort, dedication and hard work even if we don’t have the resources to regularly pay our contributors.
+Whilst it shouldn’t be the only reason you consider applying to write for us, we do give out monthly cash prizes to contributors who have impressed our editorial team.
+We are keen to reward effort, dedication and hard work even if we don’t have the resources to regularly pay our contributors.

 We encourage contributors to create their own portfolio sites to showcase their work – we only ask that you link back to The Indiependent site to encourage maximum traffic for your articles.
 We discourage contributors from submitting articles they’ve written for us to other sites (or vice versa) as usually they will have strict submission policies which state that they do not want to publish or share content from elsewhere.
 If you’re ever feeling frustrated by how quickly your piece is put live we would advise you to speak to a member of the senior editorial team before you send the piece to another platform to ensure we’ve done everything possible to publish your work in a timely fashion.